Those aged above 17 but not yet 18 can now register in advance to become voters: EC | Politics

 In an effort to ensure greater participation of youth in polls, the Election Commission has decided that those above 17 years of age can now apply in advance to register as voters once they turn 18.

-Following a change in election law, people can register as voters on January 1, April 1, July 1, and October 1 on turning 18.
+Following change in election law, people can resister as voters on January 1, April 1, July 1 and October 1 on turning 18.

 According to an EC statement on Thursday, the poll panel led by Chief Election Commissioner Rajiv Kumar and Election Commissioner Anup Chandra Pandey has directed the poll machinery in the states to work out tech-enabled solutions to facilitate those above 17 years of age (but not yet 18) to file their advance applications.